MeshakBurla/Super-Store-sales/README.md

 4.It was observed that in none of the columns error & empty values were present except column named arrival delays.

-5. For calculating average delay time null values were not taken into accounts as only 1% values are null in this column.
+5.For calculating average delay time null values were not taken into accounts as only 1% values are null in this column.

 ## Data Transformation